Systems Delivered

 Architecture Overview

-Flutter client, Node.js APIs, time-series style event storage, PostgreSQL metadata, Redis cache, alert workers, and cloud services.
+Flutter client, Node.js APIs, event-oriented telemetry storage, PostgreSQL metadata, Redis cache, alert workers, and cloud services.

 Data Flow Explanation